bright/new-www/content/blog/he-conquered-ocean-sky-and-jvm-world-meet-bartek-a-thrill-seeking-backend-developer.md

 Our paths crossed again a few years later.
 Back then, I was working at a company where I learned Java and Kotlin. **Kotlin was life-changing to me**.
 I loved it.
 Unfortunately, I started to get projects in Python.
 I felt I needed to find a place where I could continue my work with Kotlin.
 So, I finally joined Bright Inventions.
 I was eager to work with Piotr on the huge international ePOS project with Kotlin and AWS.

 <div class="image"><img src="/images/bartek_team_cooking.png" alt="Team retreats" title="Team retreats"  /> </div>

+What's **unique about Bright Inventions is the mature process of software development**.
+The team is highly skilled and experienced. **We focus 100% on quality**.

+## Tell us more about the project you are currently working on at Bright Inventions.